 You’ll also have the opportunity to include photos of the office, your team, and anything else that’ll give visitors an idea of what it’s like to visit your business.

 There’s also a place to answer visitor questions about your business.
-Answer these in a timely manner to show Google you’re on top of your stuff.
+Answering these in a timely manner will signal further credibility to Google.

 And finally, encourage your best customers to leave your business a review on Google.
-Not only does this improve your local search rankings — it also offers social proof for potential customers.
+Not only does this improve your local search rankings, but it also offers social proof for potential customers.

 The takeaway